Dynamical Freezing in Exactly Solvable Models of Driven Chaotic Quantum Dots

 We end by noting promising future directions.
 Holographic connections between the SYK model and gravity \cite{SSachdev2010,SSachdev2015,SSachdev2019a,AYKitaev2015,AKitaev2018b,JMaldacena2016b,UMoitra2019,LVIliesiu2021}, and the wormhole solution for coupled SYK dots \cite{JMaldacena2018,AMGarcia-Garcia2019,PGao2021,SPlugge2020,SSahoo2020,TGZhou2020,PZhang2021,PZhang2022,TGZhou2021} are well-studied.
 The exact solutions for dynamical freezing hint at the potential to decouple wormholes with a drive, and analyzing this within holography would be a useful exercise.
 Our setup can also be extended to a lattice construction.
-With a drive, we can decouple bipartite Hamiltonians with a globally conserved charge $N$ into two nearly decoupled sublattices with approximately conserved charges $N_A,~N_B$.
-Studying the growth of many-body chaos and charge diffusion in space-time under a drive would shed light on the role of freezing in localizing quantum information.
+With a drive, we can decouple bipartite Hamiltonians with a globally conserved charge $N$ into two nearly decoupled sublattices with approximately conserved charges $N_A,~N_B$. {Furthermore, by combining this with the Yukawa-SYK model \cite{IEsterlis2019,YWang2020a,EEAldape2022,IEsterlis2021}, it is possible to investigate the fate of dynamical freezing in correlated metals.} {Both the double quantum dot and lattice setups may enable real experimental realization of dynamical freezing.
+Our prediction for correction to freezing, such as the inter-dot conductivity, offers a testable prospect for future experiments.} Studying the growth of many-body chaos and charge diffusion in space-time under a drive would shed light on the role of freezing in localizing quantum information.
+Finally, a controlled study of dynamical freezing in a similar setup but without disorder remains an interesting future direction as well.

-{\it Acknowledgements.-} DC thanks A. Das for many insightful discussions about dynamical freezing.
+{\it Acknowledgments.-} DC thanks A. Das for many insightful discussions about dynamical freezing.
 HG and DC are supported in part by a New Frontier Grant awarded by the College of Arts and Sciences at Cornell University and by a Sloan research fellowship from the Alfred P. Sloan foundation to DC.
 HG is also supported by a Wilkins postdoctoral fellowship at Cornell University.
 RM is supported by Fulbright-Nehru Grant No. 2877/FNDR/2023-2024 sponsored by the Bureau of Educational and Cultural Affairs of the United States Department of State.